GravityCY/GoodMC/README.md

 - Budding Amethyst is now slower to mine (Hardness of 20)
 - Compasses freak out whenever you're above or below a geode

+## Structure Locator
+### Compasses can now be used to locate structures
+Using a newly an item found in most structures (it will always spawn 1 per structure) in a smithing table with a compass will randomly roll a structure the compass will be pointing to

 <br>

 ## Things I want to add...